 The property lies in the Walker Lane Mineral Belt.
-It is some 19 miles southeast of the producing Mineral Ridge Gold Mine and 19 miles southwest of the major historic mining centre of Goldfield, where a number of large gold-silver deposits are currently under development.
+It is some 30km southeast of the producing Mineral Ridge Gold Mine and 30km southwest of the major historic mining centre of Goldfield, where a number of large gold-silver deposits are currently under development.

 The mineralisation at the Clayton Project was discovered in the 1980s when drilling programmes were conducted by Freeport-McMoRan Gold and Coeur Exploration.
 Wide intervals of low-grade silver mineralisation were intersected and it was postulated that gold-silver values were under-reporting due to loss of fines from the reverse circulation drilling method.
-The most promising intersections were not followed up.